 The BDO will provide notice of its determination to each affected applicant, including the right, if any, to submit an amended application.
-The right to amend applications will cover eventualities not currently foreseen in detail.
-If made available, it will be uniformly applied to ensure fairness.
 Applicants who are permitted to amend their application will have a 30-day period to submit their amended application to the BDO.
 The Application Challenge Process for the Initial Round of Funding is expected to end on the same day that the application period for the Second Round of Funding closes.